pelanoi/weather-collector/README.md

 npm install
 ```

-Afterwards, proceed installing external dependencies:
+Afterward, proceed to install external dependencies:

 ### rtl_443
 This is responsible for reading the radio signal and passing the output to our code.

 See [their docs](https://github.com/merbanan/rtl_433/blob/master/docs/BUILDING.md) for details on building and installing rtl_443.

-To test it works, eigther run `rtl_443` by itself, or better yet run `node index.js` in the folder where you cloned this code.
+To test it works, either run `rtl_443`` by itself or better yet run `node index.js` in the folder where you cloned this code.

 ### Supervisor

-We need this to make sure the process will run continuosly on the Pi.
+We need this to make sure the process will run continuously on the Pi.

 Install it using: